jamcalli/Pulsarr/README.md

 sonarrLanguageProfileId=1              # Language profile ID
 sonarrBypassIgnored=false              # Bypass ignored setting
 sonarrSeasonMonitoring=all             # Season monitoring strategy
-sonarrTags=[]                          # Tags as JSON array
+sonarrMonitorNewItems=all              # Monitor strategy for new items ('all' or 'none') sonarrTags=[]                          # Tags as JSON array

 # Radarr Configuration (these will seed a single instance.
 Needs all the values.
 Only use in dev.)